 If you haven’t yet added e-payments to your range of customer services, now is the time to do so.
 Maybe you’re concerned about the cost of incorporating an electronic payment platform into your current operations.
 Perhaps you already offer electronic payments but are second-guessing the value they provide?
-Either way, Xpress-Pay is here to make the transition simple and affordable while reaffirming that electronic payments are the way to go for your customers and your business.
+Either way, we’re going to look at what it takes to begin or enhance your online payment presence, and make this work for you and your customers.

 Taking a Closer Look at Electronic Payments

 Many people are surprised to learn that electronic payments have actually been around since the late 1800s.
 Western Union created the field with their initial electronic fund transfer service.
 This was an quite novel at the time because most people wouldn’t get electricity in their homes for another 50 years later.